 In motion the whole body should be light and agile,

-with all parts of the body linked
+of the body linked

 as if threaded together.